ar11thecat/KmerAssembler/README.md

 It can produce the results as `.csv` file or as `pandas DataFrame`.

 ### What it can do
-☑️ Simulate the cuts by a selectable range of proteases (tripsin, chymotripsin, elastase and others), considering cut probabilities and proline suppression\
+- [x] Simulate the cuts by a selectable range of proteases (tripsin, chymotripsin, elastase and others), considering cut probabilities and proline suppression
-☑️ Consider the protonation of the residues to derive the m/z and z measures, as it would happen in MS1\
+- [x] Consider the protonation of the residues to derive the m/z and z measures, as it would happen in MS1
-☑️ Correct the neutral mass of the peptide by removing tryptic water\
+- [x] Correct the neutral mass of the peptide by removing tryptic water
-☑️ Simulate the local confidence by considering:\
+- [x] Simulate the local confidence by considering:
 + the intrinsic confidence of each residue (for example, low for Leucine and Isoleucine, which have the same mass)
 + the position of the residue (residues close to the N-terminus of C-terminus can only form shorter b and y ions, which are harder to detect)
 + gaussian noise

 ### What it cannot do
-❎ PTMs are not yet modelled\
+- [ ] PTMs are not yet modelled\
-❎ Only the 20 canonycal aminoacid letters are allowed\
+- [ ] Only the 20 canonycal aminoacid letters are allowed\
-❎ The protonation count is approximated, and doesn't model precise chemo-physical interactions\
+- [ ] The protonation count is approximated, and doesn't model precise chemo-physical interactions\
-❎ The local confidence model is an approximation, and is not derived from spectral reconstruction\
+- [ ] The local confidence model is an approximation, and is not derived from spectral reconstruction\